How Much Money Do You Need To Start A Business?

 Equipment & Supplies

-All businesses require some sort of equipment or supplies, but these costs vary significantly depending on what type of business you have.
-Examples of equipment and supplies include:
+All businesses require some sort of equipment or supplies.
+Examples of equipment and supplies your business may need, include:

 - Restaurant kitchen equipment